ita-social-projects/Space2Study-node-Client-mvp/README.md

 - **Option 1**

-  - 👯 Clone this repo to your local machine using `https://github.com/ita-social-projects/SpaceToStudy-Client.git`
+  - 👯 clone this repo to your local machine

 - **Option 2**